top of page

 If a particular religious doctrine is opposed to this ideal then people of that religion should not become citizens since they will be unable to fulfill the terms of citizenship.
 The freedom of religion mandate has lower precedence compared to the higher obligations and requirements of the primary principle in America, in that, all people are considered equal.

-If a religious doctrine like Islam prevents a person from fulfilling the terms of citizenship in this country, the dismissal is justified.
+If a religious doctrine like Islam prevents a person from fulfilling the terms of citizenship in this country, their dismissal is justified.

 Jews